jonafrank/auth0-lumen/README.md

 # Your APP secret.
 As set in the auth0 administration page
 AUTH0_CLIENT_SECRET=XXXXX

+# Api secret or signing secret used to decode JWT.
+AUTH0_API_SECRET=

 # The redirect URI.
 # Should be a route to the callback implementation.
 AUTH0_REDIRECT_URI=http://<host>/auth0/callback